temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

   ![](./images/tafjdb.png)

-The Git Folder Standardization allows you to add the db.properties file into the TAFJDB.zip.
+You cann add the db.properties file into the TAFJDB.zip.
 The db.properties file contains the db name, clientdb user and pass, as well as the dbuser and dbpassword where:

 - The dbuser is the Transact/ T24 user which has SUPER.USER privileges